 Method 3 | How to Fix Lost Administrator Privileges

-If you find that you can log in but no longer have administrator privileges, this could be due to malicious activity or changes made by someone with access to your site.
+If you can log in but no longer have administrator privileges, this could be due to malicious activity or changes made by someone with access to your site.
 Here’s a detailed guide to help you restore your administrator privileges.

 Step 1: Access Your Website Files via Hosting

-- Log in to your hosting account and locate the website for which you’ve lost administrator privileges.
+- Access your hosting account and find the website for which you’ve lost administrator privileges.
 These credentials are usually found in the main dashboard of your hosting account. (steps mentioned above)

 - Navigate to the Website file manager.